gudiri1/Capstone_Gudino/README.md

 ![image](https://user-images.githubusercontent.com/25869441/182407220-379487c5-1147-426b-8f17-bfd09aef7023.png)

-A mason has a build a wall by "shooting" flying blocks, which come to build a brick layer.
+A mason has to build a wall by "shooting" flying blocks, which come to build a brick layer.
 This layer dissapears as soon as it is "full" and a new randomly incomplete layer shows up to keep the mason busy.
 Every complete layer increases the score.